opnsense/docs/source/manual/how-tos/multiwan.rst

 You may skip this step if you already have setup the monitoring IP and both gateways are shown as online.

-To add a monitoring IP go to :menuselection:`System --> Gateways --> Single` and click on the first pencil symbol to edit the first gateway.
+To add a monitoring IP go to :menuselection:`System --> Gateways --> Configuration` and click on the first pencil symbol to edit the first gateway.

 Now make sure the following is configured: